twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/chat-transfer/README.md

 this feature creates a task when transferring which copies the attributes of the existing task and places them into the new task to be transferred.
 When we transfer we only know the target, a worker sid or a queue sid.

-When creating a task we need to pass it to a taskrouter-workflow and the workflow needs to route it.
+When creating a task we need to pass it to a TaskRouter workflow and the workflow needs to route it.
 In the case of a worker sid, this is a single rule as we can use the "known agent routing" option and pass in the variable.
 In the case of a queue, this is a little more cumbersome as we need to create a rule in the workflow for each queue.

 So we need to setup a workflow, similar to this one [here](example-taskrouter-workflow.json) where the first rule matches any worker selected then we have a rule for each queue in the system.
+It is recommended to name this "Chat Transfer".

 With the workflow setup, we need to update the serverless function environment variable

 > TWILIO_FLEX_CHAT_TRANSFER_WORKFLOW_SID

 with the new workflow sid for the chat transfer.
+If your workflow name begins with "Chat Transfer", the `npm install` script, `npm run generate-env` script, and the included CI scripts will automatically populate this SID for you.

 # how does it work?